reyemtm/mgl-story/README.md

 # mgl-story
 ## Mapbox GL JS Story Map Template

-This map reads the points from a GeoJSON and creates a story map.
+This app reads the points from a GeoJSON and creates a story map.
 It works on mobile and desktop, and can have one or more images, with a field called ``image`` or ``images``.
 The images can be a string or an object of images.
 It would be nice to have multiple images turn into a slideshow but right now they just append to story before the title.
+This app is based on the original Mapbox examples for scrolling to a location.

 ### Query Parameters